giacomoponzuoli3/KirunaExplorer/README.md

    - uploaded_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP
 - Table `Types`: contains a row for each type, with attributes:
   - type_id INTEGER NOT NULL (primary key)
   - name TEXT NOT NULL UNIQUE
+- Table `Scales`: contains a row for each scale, with attributes:
+  - scale_id INTEGER NOT NULL (primary key)
+  - name TEXT NOT NULL UNIQUE

 ## Main React Components